bunto/bunto/site/_docs/collections.md

 ### Step 3: Optionally render your collection's documents into independent files

-If you'd like Jekyll to create a public-facing, rendered version of each document in your collection, set the `output` key to `true` in your collection metadata in your `_config.yml`:
+If you'd like Bunto to create a public-facing, rendered version of each document in your collection, set the `output` key to `true` in your collection metadata in your `_config.yml`: